 My administrative and professional compliance responsibilities involve many ongoing details, most of which are routine.
 Yet neglect or carelessness can cause major professional headaches.

 On one occasion, a staff member’s “hit and miss” approach to licensing resulted in an official letter from the Clerk of the Court.
 It informed me that I was practicing law without authorization—a big no-no!
 On another occasion, a cavalier approach to processing expense reimbursement requests resulted in my being shorted over $3,000.
-Accordingly, I need a star secretary to “take charge” of these responsibilities.
+Accordingly, I need a star administrative assistant to “take charge” of these responsibilities.

 The Third Sentence—Putting Herself in My Travel Shoes